jupyter/enhancement-proposals/62-cell-id/cell-id.md

 8. If a cell is cut out of a notebook and pasted into another, should the cell ID be retained?
    - This will depend on the application for now, as this JEP only focuses on Cell ID within an individual notebook.
 Different applications might handle pasting cells across notebooks differently.
 9. What are the details when splitting cells?
    - The JEP doesn't explicitly constraint how this action should occur, but we suggest one cell (preferably the one with the top half of the code) keeps the id, the other gets a new id.
 Each application can choose how to behave here so long as the cell ids are unique and follow the schema.
+This can be a per-application choice to learn and adapt to what users expect, without requiring a new JEP.

 ## Pros and Cons